Lead–lead dating: Precise Pb–Pb dating of meteorites

 Previously, when applying the alternative Pb–Pb isochron diagram, the 238U/235U isotope ratios were assumed to be invariant among meteoritic material.
 However, it has been shown that 238U/235U ratios are variable among meteoritic material.
-To accommodate this, U-corrected Pb–Pb dating analysis is used to generate ages for the oldest solid material in the solar system using a revised 238U/235U value of 137.786 ± 0.013 to represent the mean 238U/235U isotope ratio bulk inner solar system materials.
+To accommodate this, U-corrected Pb–Pb dating analysis is used to generate ages for the oldest solid material in the Solar System using a revised 238U/235U value of 137.786 ± 0.013 to represent the mean 238U/235U isotope ratio in bulk inner Solar System materials.

 The result of U-corrected Pb–Pb dating has produced ages of 4567.35 ± 0.28 My for CAIs (A) and chondrules with ages between 4567.32 ± 0.42 and 4564.71 ± 0.30 My (B and C) (see figure).
 This supports the idea that CAIs crystallization and chondrule formation occurred around the same time during the formation of the solar system.
 However, chondrules continued to form for approximately 3 My after CAIs.
-Hence the best age for the original formation of the solar system is 4567.7 My.
+Hence the best age for the original formation of the Solar System is 4567.7 My.
 This date also represents the time of initiation of planetary accretion.
 Successive collisions between accreted bodies led to the formation of larger and larger planetesimals, finally forming the Earth–Moon system in a giant impact event.

-The age difference between CAIs and chondrules measured in these studies verifies the chronology of the early solar system derived from extinct short-lived nuclide methods such as 26Al-26Mg, thus improving our understanding of the development of the solar system and the formation of the earth.
+The age difference between CAIs and chondrules measured in these studies verifies the chronology of the early Solar System derived from extinct short-lived nuclide methods such as 26Al–26Mg, thus improving our understanding of the development of the Solar System and the formation of the Earth.